 - This is essentially what Batman does at the end of Batman: The Dark Knight Returns.

-- A smaller scale example is Hartigan allowing himself to go to jail for seven years for raping Nancy Calligan in Sin City in order to protect her and everyone he cares about from Roark's revenge.
-And even when he realises he needs to get out to protect her, he does it by publicly confessing to the rape and begging forgiveness.
+- A smaller-scale example is Hartigan allowing himself to go to jail for seven years for raping Nancy Calligan in Sin City in order to protect her and everyone he cares about from Roark's revenge.
+When he realizes that he needs to get out to protect her, he does it by publicly confessing to the rape and begging forgiveness.

-- Towards the end of Mean Girls Cadi takes full responsability for the offensive 'burn book' - a scrap book of gossip that was created by the 'mean girls' before Cadi even enrolled their school, all to bring about peace.
+- Towards the end of Mean Girls, Cadi takes full responsibility for the offensive 'burn book', a scrapbook of gossip that was created by the 'mean girls' before Cadi even enrolled their school, all to bring about peace.

 - All Three Versions of Judas by Jorge Luis Borges theorize that Judas Iscariot was a Silent Scapegoat in different ways.

-- In Turn Coat Warden Donald Morgan allows everyone to blame him as a lone psychotic murderer and traitor to the White Council because the real murderer was his teacher and (unrequited) beloved, Warden Commander Luccio, who has been put under Mind Control by the real traitor.
-In other words, he took all blame to save the woman he loved and simultaneously to save the image of the Wardens and the entire White Council.
+- In Turn Coat, Warden Donald Morgan allows everyone to blame him as a lone psychotic murderer and traitor to the White Council because the real murderer was his teacher and (unrequited) beloved, Warden Commander Luccio, who has been mind-controlled by the real traitor.
+In other words, he took all blame to save the woman he loved and simultaneously to save the image of the Wardens and the White Council.
 And then he died.